LEGENDS DAY HONORS THE STARS OF NEW ENGLAND MIDGET RACING

 A free buffet beginning at 11:30 is included.
 The program will begin at 1pm and will be followed by the museum’s Annual Meeting which is open to all paid members.
 Become a member at Legends Day and join the Annual Meeting where you can have a say in how the museum is run.

 The event will sell out so to be sure to get a seat, order your tickets now.
-Get your tickets ($30 for museum members, $35 for non-members) by sending your payment to the North East Motor Sports Museum, 922 Rt 106, Loudon, NH 03307.
-You may also order tickets by calling 603-783-0183.
+Get your tickets ($30 for museum members, $35 for non-members) by clicking the buy now button below or calling 603-783-0183.
+You may also purchase tickets by sending your payment to the North East Motor Sports Museum, 922 Rt 106, Loudon, NH 03307.
 Questions can be answered by emailing [email protected].